 See in Glossary.

 By default, Realtime LightsLight components whose Mode property is set to Realtime.
 Unity calculates and updates the lighting of Realtime Lights every frame at runtime.
 No Realtime Lights are precomputed.
 More info

 See in Glossary contribute only direct lighting to a SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

-Realtime GI is suitable for games targeting mid-level to high-end PC systems and consoles.
-Some high-end mobile devices might also be powerful enough to make use of this feature, but you should keep Scenes small and the resolution for real-time lightmapsA pre-rendered texture that contains the effects of light sources on static objects in the scene.
+Enlighten Realtime Global Illumination (Realtime GI) is useful for Lights that change slowly and have a significant visual impact on your Scene, such as the sun moving across the sky, or a slowly pulsating light in a closed corridor.
+This feature is not intended for special effects or Lights that change quickly, because latency and the number of CPU cycles needed make that sort of application impractical.
+Enlighten Realtime Global Illumination is suitable for games targeting mid-level to high-end PC systems and consoles.
+Some high-end mobile devices may also be powerful enough to make use of this feature, but you should keep Scenes small and the resolution for real-time lightmapsA pre-rendered texture that contains the effects of light sources on static objects in the scene.
 Lightmaps are overlaid on top of scene geometry to create the effect of lighting.
 More info

-See in Glossary low to conserve system resources.
+See in Glossary low to ensure acceptable performance.